Large Deviation Principle for Empirical Fields of Log and Riesz Gases: Large deviations for the reference measure

-are eventually almost surely equivalent. \end{remark} The point \eqref{reductionvolume} is straightforward.
-To get e.a.s. $\delta$-closeness it suffices to recall that the distance between point processes is defined in \eqref{DudleyDistance} by testing against functions in $\Lip(\config)$ (which are in particular bounded in sup-norm).
-In a similar spirit we have \begin{lem} Let $\Pst$ be a point process in $\Rd$ and $\{\Lambda_N\}_N$ be a sequence of Borel sets of $\Rd$ of finite Lebesgue measure, such that
+For any $\delta > 0$, to get e.a.s. $\delta$-closeness it suffices to recall that the distance between point processes is defined by testing against functions in $\Lip(\config)$ (which are in particular bounded in sup-norm). \end{proof}